-In the Summer of 1930 he was sent to Fitzsimmons Hospital because of the illness which now necessitates his retirement from active service.
-In the opinion of Air Corps men he was probably the greatest Army pilot developed In these days of pioneering and rank with the foremost in the world.
+In the Summer of 1930 he was sent to Fitzsimons Hospital because of the illness which now necessitates his retirement from active service.
+In the opinion of Air Corps men he was probably the greatest Army pilot developed in these days and pioneering and ranked with the foremost in the world.
 Maj.
-Milling, at 46 years of age, has played an important part in developing Army aviation to its present high efficiency.
+Milling, at 46 years of age, has played an important part in the developing Army aviation to its present high efficiency.

-Thomas DeWitt Milling Collection - Clippings from Biographical File Transcribed and Reviewed by Digital Volunteers Extracted Apr-16-2024 02:13:28
+Thomas DeWitt Milling Collection - Clippings from Biographical File Transcribed and Reviewed by Digital Volunteers Extracted Apr-16-2024 06:46:04